Skip to Content

 3. Persian Cats

-Despite a seemingly high maintenance fluffy exterior, Persians are a quite independent breed of cat and happy doing their own thing.
+Despite a seemingly high-maintenance fluffy exterior, Persians are quite an independent breed of cat and happy doing their own thing.

-Blue Persians are grey cats.
+Blue Persians are fluffy grey cats.
 Persian cats are affectionate, docile, and gentle kitties.
-This breed has a quiet demeanor; they plop down on any soft surface and simply pose for your appreciation – little super models.
+This breed has a quiet demeanor; they plop down on any soft surface and simply pose for your appreciation – little supermodels.
+They’re definitely a lap cat breed and will sit down on your lap at any given chance.

 These elegant cats are not very active, which makes them the perfect indoor pet.

 Persians have a relatively small face so their big round eyes are particularly prominent.
-Most Persians have gorgeous blue eyes but there can be exceptions – or some who have a different colour in each eye.
+Most Persians have gorgeous blue eyes but there can be exceptions – or some who have a different color in each eye.
 Their eyes can be particularly striking against a blue or grey coat.
+Persians require proper grooming to keep their coats beautiful and fluffy.

 Although affectionate, Persian cats are discriminative and reserve their attention for family and a few trusted guests.

-This beautiful flat flaced cat breed does get along with children and other household pets; however, they aren’t fans of loud environments but rather serene homes where little changes.
+This beautiful flat-faced cat breed does get along with children and other household pets; however, they aren’t fans of loud environments but rather serene homes where little changes.

 4. Norwegian Forest Cat

-Scandanavian and from a forest – this is one on trend breed of kitty!
+Scandinavian and from a forest – this is one on-trend breed of kitty!
 Whilst the Norwegian Forest Cat loves to play it is also very happy to hang out on its own and won’t follow you around when you get home.

 Larger than your average cat, the Norwegian Forest Cat Breed are rather elegant kitties.
 They have long legs and bushy tails that are often as long as their bodies.